Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Discussion

 The cumulative purity and completeness are shown in Fig. \ref{fig:purity completeness}.
 In order to construct a sample of CGM systems to study, a good rule of thumb is to balance purity and completeness by looking for the point of equality.
 This provides us with a full SBLA sample based on a hierarchy with some minimum $\vsbla$ for any given flux limit.
 The preferred flux limit to select is $\flya < 0.05$ given that this provides the highest purity and completeness equality.
 Applying this to data in surveys such as the Dark Energy Spectroscopic Instrument (DESI, \citealt{desi_inst,desi_edr}) or the WHT Enhanced Area Velocity Explorer (WEAVE \citealt{weave_inst,weave_survey}) suveys is in our future work, as we believe testing this in observations is of crucial importance.
 However, these low flux transmissions require high signal-to-noise data (in light of SBLA purity analysis of \citetalias{morrison24}).
-Probing halos of mass of $\approx 10^{10} M_{\odot}$ at $z=2$ therefore require both high resolution spectra (to resolve $\vsbla = 100 \kms$) and high signal-to-noise (to reliably recover truth transmission of 5\%).
+Probing halos of mass of $\approx 10^{10} M_{\odot}$ at $z=2$ therefore require both high resolution spectra (to resolve $\vsbla = 100 \kms$) and high signal-to-noise (to reliably recover true transmission of 5\%).

-One may wish to prioritise a complete sample of CGM systems with less priority on purity in order to trace baryon acoustic oscillations with the largest available sample of halos as was explored in \citet{perez-rafols2023}.
+One may wish to prioritise a complete sample of CGM systems with less priority on purity in order to trace baryon acoustic oscillations with the largest available sample of halos, as was explored in \citet{perez-rafols2023}.
 On the other hand, one may wish to study a pure sample of IGM by excluding a more complete sample of CGM systems.
-For example, \citet{morrison2021} used metal stacks to study the UV background spatial variation, with the including and exclusion of SBLAs.
+For example, \citet{morrison2021} used metal stacks to study the UV background spatial variation, with the inclusion and exclusion of SBLAs.
 For such samples, we can choose to trade off some of the purity in the selection with a boost in completeness, by increasing the flux limits and maintaining the $\vsbla$ for the CGM sample.
-Higher flux limits provide a larger number of SBLAs (see Table \ref{tab:sblacounts sdss}), and allow to take into account the effects of noise (as explained when we compare our purity with the \citetalias{morrison24}).
+Higher flux limits provide a larger number of SBLAs (e.g. Table \ref{tab:sblacounts sdss in}), and allow to take into account the effects of noise (as explained when we compare our purity with \citetalias{morrison24}).